Martial Artists in the World

 Legacy

-Acting, martial arts, and music are not the only things he was involved in.
-Steven Seagal also joined the Air Force in the 1980s.
-And, during his stint, taught his deputies martial arts, marksmanship, and unarmed combat.
+Beyond acting and martial arts, Steven Seagal has also worked as a musician, producer, and screenwriter.
+And, during his stint, he taught his deputies martial arts, marksmanship, and unarmed combat.

 Body of Work